nipun24/waste-classification/README.md

 Designing a Convolutional neural network that will be a fully capable of classifying images as either organic or recyclable.

+# 📁 Files

+- `waste-classification.ipynb` - iPython Notebook
+- `waste-classification.py` - Python script file
+- `DATASET.zip` - dataset (25,000 images)
+- `/docs` - if you wanna know more about this project 🥱

 # ⚙ Usage

 Load the `waste-classier.h5` file using tensorflow, if you don't want to train the network again.